zamanianlab/ZamanianLabDocs/docs/comp_github.md

   - [GitHub](https://guides.github.com/activities/hello-world/)
   - [Karl Broman (UW-Madison)](https://kbroman.org/github_tutorial/)

-Create an account at [GitHub.com](https://www.github.com/) and you will receive an invite to join the [ZamanianLab Github](https://github.com/zamanianlab) organization.
+Create an account at [GitHub.com](https://www.github.com/) and ask Mostafa or Nic to invite you to join the [Zamanian Lab Github](https://github.com/zamanianlab) organization.

 ## Use Cases in the Zamanian Lab